+ADHD and depression can and often co-occur.
 Depression is nearly three times more prevalent among adults with ADHD.
-Here, Dr. Sherman explains what links the two conditions, and how to differentiate symptoms.
+What links the two conditions?
+And how are they treated?

 Antidepressants that aim to boost levels of the neurotransmitters serotonin and/or norepinephrine are the primary treatment for severe depression.
-Your doctor may also prescribe an antidepressant if mild to moderate depression persists, despite lifestyle changes and effective treatment for your ADHD.
+Doctors may also prescribe an antidepressant if mild to moderate depression persists, despite lifestyle changes and treatment of ADHD.

 Most antidepressants work well alongside ADHD stimulant meds, as well as with the nonstimulant Strattera (atomoxetine), though minor adjustments may need to be made.
 Wellbutrin (bupropion) is an antidepressant that can also be useful for ADHD.